djordan218/weather-will-i/README.md

 # What does this app do?

 It's pretty simple, really.
 A user searches for the weather of a city.
-The app responds with current weather information, forecast for the next 24 hours, and then some cards a user can flip over with common questions they may ask themselves, including:
+The app responds with current weather information, forecast for the next 24 hours, and then some cards appear with questions that relate to the returned city's weather results, including:

 - Will I need a coat?
 - Will I need to warm up the car?